-Since the birth of the first in vitro fertilization (IVF) baby in 1978, treatment for infertility using IVF has improved dramatically.
+Since the birth of the first IVF baby in 1978, treatment for infertility using IVF has improved dramatically.
 Patients today have more success with IVF than with simpler treatments, because it bypasses multiple fertility issues (follicle development, ovulation, fallopian tube obstruction, and poor sperm quality) all at the same time.
-With the advent of intracytoplasmic sperm injection (ICSI), a procedure used with IVF in which a single sperm is manually injected into a single egg, even men with sperm quality issues can conceive a child.

-To fertilize an egg successfully via intercourse or intrauterine insemination (IUI), a relatively large number of sperm (tens of millions) with strong swimming ability are needed to make it to the fallopian tube and still have sufficient energy to fertilize the egg.
-In contrast, fewer sperm with less stellar swimming ability are needed for IVF, because they are placed in close proximity to the egg in the same dish.
+To fertilize an egg successfully through intercourse or intrauterine insemination (IUI), a relatively large number of sperm (tens of millions) with strong swimming ability are needed to make it to the fallopian tube and still have sufficient energy to fertilize the egg.
+Fewer sperm with less stellar swimming ability are enough for IVF, because they are placed in close proximity to the egg in the same dish.

-For a procedure called intracytoplasmic sperm injection (ICSI), the male needs to have only one normal sperm per egg because a single sperm is injected into a single egg by the lab technician.
+For a procedure called intracytoplasmic sperm injection (ICSI), the man needs to have only one normal sperm per egg because a single sperm is injected into a single egg by the lab technician.
 Sperm that swim weakly, or not at all, are able to fertilize an egg when ICSI is used.
-In this way, the semen analysis results can help guide the doctor’s recommendation for your treatment.
+Semen analysis results can help guide the doctor’s recommendation for your treatment.

-Sometimes, when treating infertility, it makes sense to make a beeline for more aggressive treatments to save time, money, and emotional frustration.
-Even with IVF success rates exceeding 60% per cycle for the top US clinics, IVF is currently used by as few as 2% of patients who are likely to conceive using IVF.
-Some of this underutilization is due to the cost of IVF.
+When treating infertility, sometimes it makes sense to make a beeline for more aggressive treatments to save time, money and emotional frustration.
+Although IVF success rates exceed 60% per cycle in the top US clinics, IVF is currently used by as few as 2% of patients.
+Some of this underutilization is due to the high cost of IVF.
 Insurance providers are responding to pressure from patients to include IVF as a benefit, and providers are seeking ways to make IVF more affordable for their uninsured patients.